+2 02 337 789 71

-Pack your collection of amazing memories and enjoy your breakfast before you say farewell to beautiful Egypt ..
-We hope you had a wonderful trip with us !
-Our representative will assist you with checking out of your hotel, then accompany you on your private transfer to Cairo International Airport for any assistance needed.
+Our representative will assist you with checking out of your hotel, then accompany you on your transfer to Cairo International Airport for any assistance needed.

 Nile Cruise Dinner:

-Depending on your arrival time, This evening you can add a Nile Dinner Cruise to your schedule, your driver will transfer you to enjoy the entertainment on-board a 5* standard or deluxe Nile Cruise depending on your preference.
+This evening you can add a Nile Dinner Cruise to your schedule.
+Your driver will transfer you to board a 5-star standard or deluxe Nile Cruise.

 Sound and Light Show:

-Depending on your arrival time, you can attend the Sound and Light show, the show is exhibited on the Giza Pyramids Plateau itself, a great way to get a glimpse of what awaits you tomorrow.
-This evening watch the pyramids and Sphinx light up in multicolors as you listen to the story behind the discovery of both great wonders.
+Attend the Sound and Light show – the show is exhibited on the Giza Pyramids Plateau.
+This evening watch the pyramids and Sphinx light up in multicolours as you listen to the story behind the discovery of both great wonders.

-Your tour starts at the city’s Islamic areas including the Citadel of Saladdin and its Alabaster Mosque of Mohammed Ali, then the city’s oldest area Coptic Cairo awaits you.
-Here you will visit the El Muallaqa, the Hanging Church that was built into the walls of the Roman fortress of Babylon then onto St Sergius church said to be a resting-place of the Holy Family.
+Your tour starts at the city’s Islamic areas including the Citadel of Saladdin and its Alabaster Mosque of Mohammed Ali, then the city’s oldest Coptic Cairo.
+Here you will visit the El Muallaqa, the Hanging Church that was built into the walls of the Roman fortress of Babylon then onto St Sergius church.

 Egypt offers a wide variety of 3-star hotels.
 The prices range from $12 to $20 per person per night in a double room.
 I would suggest you check hotel directories for rates and locations.
 Backpacker services are not popular in Egypt, although a few are available.